lebailly/lebailly.github.io/index.md

 <font size="5">Senior Seminar</font> - In the Spring of 2007 I took a senior seminar class (though I was a junior at the time) which covered representation theory and differences sets.
 In this class we had two groups projects.
 The [first paper][7] focused on representation theory.
 The [second paper][8] focused on difference sets.

-<font size="5">MAP</font> - In the summer of 2006 I did a mentored research project with Professor Keri Kornelson at Grinnell College.
+<font size="5">Mentored Advanced Project</font> - In the summer of 2006 I did a mentored research project with Professor Keri Kornelson at Grinnell College.
 I worked with another student (Ben Backup), where we studied properties of tight frames.
 Tight frames are a generalization of an orthonormal basis from linear algebra.
 In this project we used a simple geometric approach to study tight frames in the plane, then worked to generalize our results to higher dimensions.
 We summarized our results in [this][9] paper.

 # Teaching

 Integral Calculus Instructor - In the sumer of 2011 I taught a summer session course in integral calculus.
 [This][11] link provided is to the course web page, which gives samples of quizzes and tests I wrote, along with other stud aids.

-# Education

-Degrees -

-MOOCs -
+# Massively Open On-line Courses

+[Here][5] is a list of Massively Open On-line Courses I have completed.

 [1]: http://www.kaggle.com/c/titanic-gettingStarted
 [2]: http://users.soe.ucsc.edu/~karplus/bme205/f13/index.html
 [3]: https://dl.dropboxusercontent.com/u/1444851/Website/Thesis.pdf
 [4]: http://www.eths.k12.il.us/
-[5]: coursera.html
+[5]: MOOCs.html
 [6]: INDEPENDENT PROJECTS
 [7]: https://dl.dropboxusercontent.com/u/1444851/Website/SeminarPaper1.pdf
 [8]: https://dl.dropboxusercontent.com/u/1444851/Website/SeminarPaper2.pdf